IllustratedMan-code/GuideToCS/content/Intro-to-Comp-Systems/How To Write a micro-instruction/_index.md

 ## LDA micro-routine {#lda-micro-routine}

-Here is a step by step on how to write this instruction with micro-instructions.
+here is a step by step on how to write this instruction with micro-instructions.

 1. Find out where the data is coming from.
 2. Map out the sub-steps: